 All companies with shares listed on NASDAQ Stockholm or NGM Equity, regardless of market capitalisation, have been required since 1 July 2008 to apply the Swedish Corporate Governance Code.
 The Code is based on the "comply or explain" principle, meaning that a company's deviation from the Code's provisions is not deemed a breach thereof if the company explains its reason for doing so.
 Hoist Finance currently complies with all Code provisions.
-The corporate governance report is part of the company's administration report and is audited by the company's auditor.
+It should be noted that, under the Code's provisions, no more than one AGM-elected Board member may be employed as a member of the management team of the company or any of the company's subsidiaries.
+Two AGMelected Board members are Hoist Finance Group employees: Jörgen Olsson and Costas Thoupos.
+Jörgen Olsson is CEO of the Company and a member of the Executive Management Team.
+Costas Thoupos has an operational role and participates in all Executive Management Team meetings, although not as a voting member.
+He also chairs the Company's Management Investment Committee (which is otherwise comprised of people with operational roles).
+The Company is therefore in compliance with the Code provision stipulating that only one Board member may be a member of the Executive Management Team.
+The corporate governance report is part of the Company's administration report and is audited by the Company's auditor.